How to Evict a Tenant in Washington State

 Most people are not comfortable with this sort of confrontational experience.
-The best way to make it as painless as possible is to make sure you know how to handle it, both from a personal and a legal perspective.
+The best way to make it as painless as possible is to make sure you know how to handle it, both from a personal and legal perspective.

-Every state has their own tenant laws.
+Every state has its own tenant laws.
 If you are a landlord in Washington State, here are some of the things you need to consider if you are ready to proceed with an eviction.

-Give a Three-Day Notice
+You Have to Give Your Tenant a Notice

-Obtain an Order to Show Cause
+You Need to Obtain an Order to Show Cause

 If the tenant does not pay the outstanding balance on their rent within those three days, what can you do now?
 The next step available to the landlord is to seek what's called a writ of restitution.
 This involves presenting your order for the renter to vacate to a judge.